awslabs/serverless-photo-recognition/README.md

 A collection of 3 lambda functions that are invoked by Amazon S3, Amazon API Gateway, and directly (RESTful calls) to analyze uploaded images in S3 with Amazon Rekognition and save picture metadata to ElasticSearch

+### Before you start
+1. When you run the setup script your account will start incurring AWS infrastructure costs.
+2. This project was written a while back, before CloudFormation was available for all of the services in use, hence my use of the AWS CLI.
+If I were to write this today I would use [CDK](https://aws.amazon.com/cdk/) to create all of the resources (from IAM roles to ElasticSearch service).

 ### The Architecture

 #### Adding an image